 Help Yourself: The Truth About Serving Sizes

-Look at the label
+Look at the label on

-serving size for that food.
+size for that food.
 Contrary to popular belief, this serving size is not

 telling you the amount you should be eating.
 It's simply a guide to help